 So, to my tip: be client curious.

 It is simple, effective and a genuinely pleasurable experience for the customer.
 By ‘be client curious’ I mean show curiosity and be inquisitive.
+This works for prospects too, incidentally.
 Then be proactive.
 Show them you want to know more about them and their business, industry and people; their challenges, highs and lows, successes and failures.
 Keep an eye on their competitors, watch what they do.
 Share this information freely and frequently.
 Make suggestions based on your knowledge and experience.
 Give away relevant advice and recommendations that show you understand their problems.

 There is far more to building a successful client portfolio than just good service.